1973 Kano Nigeria Airways Boeing 707 crash: Flight

 The Boeing 707, operated by Alia, had been chartered by Nigeria Airways to fly pilgrims back from Jeddah, Saudi Arabia to Lagos, Nigeria.
 Due to bad weather conditions at Lagos, the pilots had to divert the flight to Kano.

 The pilots had to make a second landing attempt due to low visibility from haze and a harmattan.
 Kano International Airport was experiencing high winds at the time.
 The aircraft landed nose wheel first, and the nose wheel collapsed after hitting a depression in the runway.
 The right main landing gear leg subsequently collapsed.
 The aircraft turned 180 degrees, left the runway and burst into flames.

 Of the 202 passengers and crew on board, 176 died and 26 survived, including captain Waterman.
-At the time it was the deadliest aviation accident, a distinction it only held for about 14 months until Turkish Airlines Flight 981 crashed in France, killing 346 people.
+At the time, the crash surpassed Aeroflot Flight 217 to become the world's deadliest aviation accident, a distinction it only held for about 14 months until Turkish Airlines Flight 981 crashed in France, killing 346 people.
 The Kano aircraft crash was also the deadliest aviation disaster involving a Boeing 707 at the time until another Alia Royal Jordanian plane crashed in Morocco two years later.